ThomasFerro/ThomasFerro/posts/10-summary-of-a-four-days-ddd-training/10-summary-of-a-four-days-ddd-training.md

 - Validate what I previously learned;
 - Learn how to introduce the subject and onboard a tech-oriented team;
-- Here some real world stories about the usage of *DDD*;
+- Hear some real world stories about the usage of *DDD*;
 - Have a clear definition of two *DDD* terms that I often mixed up: *Strategic* and *Tactical* patterns;
 - Learn more about *DDD-lite*, is it a fraud?